Electrical & Computer Engineering

 ENG EC 447: Software Design

-Object-oriented software design for windowed graphical environments.
-Design project using C++ and Microsoft .NET.
+Object-oriented software design for desktop applications with a graphical user interface.
+C# and Microsoft .NET programming assignments.
 Provides a solid foundation in modern programming for engineering and other applications.
-4 cr.
+4 cr

 ENG EC 450: Microprocessors